10 Reasons why it’s important to understand your customers

 2. Targeted advertising

 By understanding how your buyers think and feel about your brand, you can determine how to market products and services.
-Predicting customer choices and understanding their demographics and psychographics helps brands to target their advertising to the right audience, which drives sales and increases chances of growth.
+Predicting customer choices and understanding their demographics and psychographics helps brands to craft their advertising to the target audience, which drives sales and increases chances of growth.

 3. Product development